bengfarrell/benfarrell-blog/content/positions-held.md

 **Adobe | Design Prototyping 2018 - present**

 Brought designs and concepts to life through design-led prototyping efforts, mainly on the web.
-Worked with Project Aero for Augmented Reality workflows, and Adobe Acrobat on their Machine Learning efforts.
-Gave two prototyping talks around the mixed reality space and led development efforts around a pro bono installation for the Museum of Photographic Arts in San Diego.
+As a "Design Engineer", I can step into product engineering roles, brand new startup efforts, and design thinking/experimentation.
+Projects ranged from photo/video editing tools, generative AI, design systems, 3D/mixed reality, Acrobat, as well as brand new product verticals.
+Led development efforts around pro bono installations for the Museum of Photographic Arts in San Diego, as well as the de Young and SFMOMA museums in San Francisco.
+As Staff Engineer, I gave internal talks and gave experienced support to others on my team.